PX4/PX4-Devguide/en/debug/gdb_debugging.md

 https://www.youtube.com/watch?v=KZkAM_PVOi0
 {% endyoutube %}

 ### Debugging Hard Faults in NuttX

-A typical scenario is when incorrect memory access smashed the stack and the processor sees that the address in memory is not a valid address for the microprocessors's RAM.

-A hard fault is a state when the operating system detects that it has no valid instructions to execute.
-This is typically the case when key areas in RAM have been corrupted.
-A typical scenario is when incorrect memory access smashed the stack and the processor sees that the address in memory is not a valid address for the microprocessors's RAM.
+A typical scenario that can cause a hard fault is when the processor overwrites the stack and then the processor returns to an invalid address from the stack.
+This may be caused by a bug in code were a wild pointer corrupts the stack, or another task overwrites this task's stack.

 * NuttX maintains two stacks: The IRQ stack for interrupt processing and the user stack
 * The stack grows downward.